• Skip to primary navigation

 Ingredients

 • Butter - Room temperature butter is best for the skillet cookie dough texture and adds a buttery flavor.
-Use European or American butter.
-European has a higher fat content resulting in a crisper, more buttery skillet cookie.
-American butter has higher water content, which will make the cookie less buttery but still delicious!
+We prefer to use European butter because it has a higher fat content resulting in a crisper, more buttery skillet cookie.
+American butter has higher water content, which will make the cookie a little less buttery but still delicious!

 • Brown sugar - Brown sugar adds moisture to the cookie dough.